spottmedia/ansible-ssh-login-notifications/README.md

 To install the role just look at it's [ansible galaxy page](https://galaxy.ansible.com/grzegorznowak/ansible_ssh_login_notifications)

-For the slack integration you need to __create an app that handles the ssh logins and is connected with your workspaces__.
+#### For the slack integration you can connect and use our convenience live app at https://auditapp.spottmedia.com

+or simply create an app that handles the ssh logins (ie. node server) and is connected with your workspaces.
-Those permission scopes have to be added to work properly:
+Permission scopes that have to be added for it to work properly:

 ````
 admin 	(this one is quite heavy but unfortunatelly is the only way to come around fetching workspace user's IPs)